rklymentiev/py-for-neuro/slides/chapter4_03_dataviz_packages.md

 <img src="plt/bar.png" width="350">

 Notes: `plt.bar()` displays the bar in a given order from the DataFrame/list.
-So if you want to represent bars in a specific order (for example, descending as on the example), you have to perform some manipulations on the DataFrame before calling plot function.
+So if you want to represent bars in a specific order (for example, descending as on the example), you have to perform some manipulations on the DataFrame before calling the plot function.

 ---